rajgoel/bpmn-js-resources/README.md

 npm start
 ```

-To build the example into the `extension` folder execute
+To build the example into the `app` folder execute

 ```sh
 npm run all